cylc/cylc-doc/src/7-to-8/major-changes/platforms.rst

-There may be cases where sets of platforms (for example a group of standalone compute servers, or a pair of mirrored HPC's) might be equally suitable for a task, but not share file systems to allow them to constitute a single platform.
+There may be cases where sets of platforms (for example a group of standalone compute servers, or a pair of mirrored HPC's) might be equally suitable for a task.
 Such platforms can be set up to be ``platform groups``

 .. seealso::